High Performance Programme

 The programme is designed to benefit elite performance athletes by supporting their academic study and sporting careers simultaneously.
 To enable a balance between these demands the scheme includes the following:

-- Possible financial reward - Bursars will be awarded with a financial award if they can demonstrate the necessary sporting achievements at international/national level.
+- Possible financial reward - Some members of the HPP will be awarded with a financial award if they can demonstrate the necessary sporting achievements at international/national level.
 Please note we have a limited budget so competition for financial bursaries can be very high and as such you must be able to provide evidence of your sporting achievements.
 Further information is outlined below.

 - Free Cardiff University branded kit - This will be issued at the start of the academic year and is to be used by the athletes for training/competition.

-- Free Gym/Fitness Suite Membership - All Bursars will be entitled to free Membership of both the Fitness and Squash Centre - Park Place and the Sports Training Village - Talybont.
+- Free Gym/Fitness Suite Membership - All HPP members will be entitled to free Membership of all our sports facilities, including the Strength and Conditioning Centre - Park Place, the Fitness and Squash Centre - Senghennydd Road and the Sports Training Village - Talybont.

 - Sport Science Support - Fitness testing/assessments and Sport Specific Conditioning Programmes can be provided by staff within the University’s Sport Department.

-- Strength and Conditioning - A very experienced member of staff can provide personal training in this area on a 1-1 basis.
+- Strength and Conditioning - A very experienced member of staff can provide personal training in this area on a 1-1 basis within our state of the art Strength and Conditioning Centre.

 - Sport Psychology - Sports Psychologists will visit the University throughout the year to provide presentations and workshops for all athletes.

-- Workshops - Bursars will have free access to guest speakers and workshops which cover topics designed to assist with training and personal development such as Plyometrics, SAQ training etc.
+- Workshops and Presentations - All HPP members will have free access to guest speakers and workshops which cover topics designed to assist with training and personal development such as Performance Lifestyle, Nutrition, Plyometrics, SAQ training etc.

 - Core Stability Screening - Core stability is the ability of your trunk to support the effort and forces from your arms and legs, so that muscles and joints can perform in their safest, strongest and most effective positions.
 An assessment will help you to optimise your core stability.

-- Planning for Success -Bursars can meet with the Sports Development Co-ordinator to discuss all issues relating to their sport.
+- Planning for Success - Members of the HPP can meet with the Performance Sport Officer to discuss all issues relating to their sport.
 Areas including performance profiling, nutrition, fitness testing, time management and personal development can be discussed.
-Also, the Sports Development Co-coordinator will assist bursars with any academic issues they may have such as major competitions taking place during term-time etc.
+Also, the Performance Sport Officer will assist HPP students with any academic issues they may have such as major competitions taking place during term-time etc.

 - Media promotion and experience - Cardiff University is continually striving to raise the profile of sport.
-As such, there are regular opportunities for bursars to participate in interviews for the University newspapers, website, alumni magazines as well as local/national press.
+As such, there are regular opportunities for HPP students to participate in interviews for the University TV channel, newspapers, website, alumni magazines as well as local/national press.

 What is expected from a High Performance athlete in Cardiff University?